syncfusion-content/wpf-docs/wpf/Linear-ProgressBar/Overview.md

 ---
 layout: post
 title: About WPF Linear ProgressBar control  | Syncfusion
-description: Learn about introduction of Syncfusion WPF Linear ProgressBar control, its feature and more details.
+description: Learn here all about introduction of Syncfusion WPF Linear ProgressBar control, its feature and more details.
 platform: WPF
 control: SfLinearProgressBar
 documentation: ug
 ---

-# Overview
+# WPF Linear ProgressBar Overview

 The SfLinearProgressBar control for WPF provides a customizable visual to indicate the progress of an operation and let users know the remaining time for completion.